2. To whom is an appeal directed?

 Individual agencies are not authorized to handle appeals.

 See Mich.
 Comp.
-Laws 15.240 for how the requested person should appeal.
-If a “public body makes a final determination to deny all or a portion of a request,” the requestor can do one of two things.
+Laws § 15.240 for how the requester should appeal.
+If a “public body makes a final determination to deny all or a portion of a request,” the requester can do one of two things.
 First, he or she can “submit to the head of the public body a written appeal that specifically states the word “appeal” and identifies the reason or reasons for reversal of the denial,” or second, he or she can “commence a civil action in the circuit court . . . to compel the public body’s disclosure of the public records within 180 days after a public body’s final determination to deny a request.”

 If agency has a policy allowing for an internal appeal, then that is the first step.
 As part of any request, a requestor should ask for a copy of the specific agency’s open-records policy.